CuberQAQ/zepp-transfer-file/readme.md

 import { TransferFile } from "@cuberqaq/transfer-file";
 ```

-Then you can use the methods in the same way you do with @zos/fs module.
+Then you can use the methods in the same way you do with @zos/ble/TransferFile.
 API Document see [Zepp OS Developers Documentation](https://docs.zepp.com/docs/reference/device-app-api/newAPI/transfer-file/TransferFile/)

 ## 3. Example: